• 📖 Cover

 Key takeaway

-⚠️ Always visualise your clusters and check if they make business sense!
+Always visualise the resulting clusters and check whether they make business sense before acting on them.

 Hierarchical Clustering